gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This pragma is now obsolete and, other than generating a warning if warnings on obsolescent features are enabled, is completely ignored.
 It is retained for compatibility purposes.
-It used to be required to ensure compoatibility with C++, but is no longer required for that purpose because GNAT generates the same object layout as the G++ compiler by default.
+It used to be required to ensure compatibility with C++, but is no longer required for that purpose because GNAT generates the same object layout as the G++ compiler by default.